Calendar No. 315

 June 7, 2011

-Mr. Wyden (for himself, Mr. Crapo, Mr. Risch, and Mr. Merkley) introduced the following bill; which was read twice and referred to the Committee on Energy and Natural Resources
+Mr. Wyden (for himself, Mr. Crapo, Mr. Risch, Mr. Merkley, and Mr. Begich) introduced the following bill; which was read twice and referred to the Committee on Energy and Natural Resources

 To expand geothermal production, and for other purposes.

 it is in the best interest of the United States to develop clean renewable geothermal energy;

 development of that energy should be promoted on appropriate Federal land;